► Our first drive of the new VW ID.4

 What's the electric range like?
 How far will the VW ID.4 go on one charge?

-Opt for 125kW rapid charging capability, find the right charge point, and you’ll be able to regain 199 miles of range in half an hour.
+Opt for 125kW rapid-charging capability, find the right charge point, and you’ll be able to regain 199 miles of range in half an hour, says Volkswagen.
 As standard you get 50kW charging.

-Our test car was well kitted out, with excellent seats and a full-length glass roof making the cabin feel bright and airy.
-If this car is anything to go by, the cabin surface materials are classier than the ID.3’s – a welcome development – and there are direct-access buttons for temperature, assistance and driving modes, rather than hunting for everything via touchscreen submenus.
+Our test car was well kitted out, with excellent seats and if you do order the full-length glass roof, it makes for a bright and airy interior.
+If this car is anything to go by, the cabin surface materials are classier than the ID.3’s – a welcome development – and there are direct-access buttons for temperature, assistance and driving modes, rather than hunting for everything via touchscreen sub-menus.

-But it would be easy to end up spending £50k on a high-spec ID.4 with options, if German prices are anything to go by.
+It would be easy to end up spending £50k on a high-spec ID.4 with options, if German prices are anything to go by.
 Have a good look at the standard equipment list before you tick any boxes, is our advice.